 Mortality from a bite by a Northern Black Widow is about 1% of all victims, with most of those fatalities being small children.
-Any bite from a Northern Black Widow merits a visit to a physician as it is difficult to gauge how toxic the spider's venom is at the time of the bite and how the individual will respond to it. (i.e. A spider that recently emptied venom into an insect will have less venom in a bite soon after that.)
-All bite victims experience pain immediately and it increases in intensity for hours afterward.
+Any bite from a Northern Black Widow merits a visit to a physician as it is difficult to gauge how toxic the spider's venom is at the time of the bite and how each individual will respond to it. (i.e. A spider that recently emptied venom into an insect will have less venom in a bite given soon after that.)
+All bite victims experience immediate pain, and it increases in intensity for hours afterward.
 It usually subsides in a day.
-Other symptoms include sweating, fever, nausea, rapid heart rate and weakness.
+Other symptoms include sweating, fever, nausea, rapid heart rate, and weakness.
 A physician can help ease the immediate discomfort a victim feels and monitor the patient for other symptoms until a full recovery is made.